 Significant advantages vs antibodies:

-Highly-conserved target should enable antiviral activity in the presence of multiple mutations
+Highly-conserved target has potential to enable antiviral activity in the presence of multiple variants

 Antiviral activity against potential future coronaviruses beyond SARS-CoV-2 anticipated